-(d) Delegation of Management Authority to the Executive Chairman
+d.
+Delegation of Management Authority to the Chairman and President

-- Delegate to the Executive Chairman the authority to manage and supervise the business of the Corporation, including making any decisions regarding the Corporation's ordinary course of business and operations that are not specifically reserved to the Board under the terms of that delegation of authority. - Determine what, if any, executive limitations may be required in the exercise of the authority delegated to management.
+- Delegate to the Chairman and President the authority to manage and supervise the business of the Company and to make any decisions regarding the Company's ordinary course of business and operations that are not specifically reserved to the Board under the terms of that delegation of authority. - Determine what, if any, executive limitations may be required in the exercise of the authority delegated to management.

-(e) Financial Disclosure
+e.
+Financial Disclosure

-- Oversee the Corporation's financial reporting and disclosure obligations in accordance with applicable law. - · Approve the Corporation's financial statements, management's discussion and analysis and related releases. - Oversee the Corporation's compliance with applicable audit, accounting and reporting requirements, including in the areas of internal control over financial reporting and disclosure controls and procedures.
+Oversee the Company's financial reporting and disclosure obligations in accordance with applicable law.

+- Based on reviews and discussions with management and the external auditor, approve the Company's financial statements, management's discussion and analysis and related releases. - Oversee the Company's compliance with applicable audit, accounting and reporting requirements, including in the areas of internal control over financial reporting and disclosure controls and procedures.

-(f) Enterprise Risk Management Program
+f.
+Enterprise Risk Management Program

-- Overseeing the Corporation's enterprise risk management program, including its design and structure and assessment of its effectiveness. - Approve the Corporation's enterprise risk management policy, the risk appetite statement, and management's approach to enterprise risk management and its mitigation practices, including the identification, assessment and mitigation of the principal risks.
+- Oversee the Company's enterprise risk management program, including its design and structure and assessment of its effectiveness - Approve the Company's enterprise risk management policy, the risk appetite statement, and management's approach to enterprise risk management and its mitigation practices, including the identification, assessment and mitigation of the principal risks.
 Satisfy itself as to the effective oversight of risk management of individual risks by the Board or by the Risk and Compliance Committee, through the receipt of periodic reports from the Committee Chair or management, as appropriate. - Delegate, as appropriate, the oversight of enterprise risk management design and structure, assessment of its effectiveness and the oversight of the principal risks to the Risk and Compliance Committee.

-(g) Related Party Transactions
+g.
+Related Party Transactions